 An exciting ATV tour of the south coast of Iceland.
 Drive on pitch black beaches and see the famous plane wreck.

-This exhilarating tour will take you quad-biking through an untouched part of Iceland’s iconic South Coast, replete with dark black volcanic beaches, mighty glaciers, icy-glacial streams and the isolated remains of a plane that crashed many years ago.
+This exhilarating tour will take you quad-biking through an untouched part of Iceland’s iconic South Coast, replete with dark black volcanic beaches, mighty glaciers, icy-glacial streams and the isolated remains of a plane that crashed decades ago.

 It is an area of spectacular contrasts, where white-crested waves wash against jet black beaches, rugged lava fields give way to imposing white glaciers and pockets of greenery dot the otherwise foreboding horizon.
 There is no better way to explore it than on the back of a quad-bike, allowing us to have some heart-pumping fun amidst stunning natural scenery.

 The tour will end in an area known as Solheimasandur, renowned for the lonely DC-3 Plane Wreck that occurred there many years ago: a place of profound natural beauty that your friendly guide will tell you all about.

 This makes it ideal for adventurous souls who want to go on an adrenaline-pumping ride through a genuinely magical landscape.

 - Solheimasandur Black Sand Beach

 - Black Lava Landscapes